 From the opulent Registan in Samarkand to the twisting alleys of Khiva’s old town, Uzbekistan is a land of onion domes, grand archways, and towering minarets.

 … needless to say, it’s an architecture buff’s wet dream.

 But the country offers more than just drool-worthy architecture.
-From hopping bazaars in Tashkent and the Ferghana Valley (home to the founder of the Mughal Empire), to the desolate destruction of the Aral Sea, it’s a country with many faces.
-Luckily, for any visitor, the faces are almost all smiling, as Uzbeks are some of the friendliest people in Central Asia.
+From bazaars in Tashkent dishing out horse sausages and homemade cream, to the Ferghana Valley that spawned the founder of the Mughal Empire, to the desolate destruction of the Aral Sea region, Uzbekistan is a country with many faces.
+Luckily, for we tourists the faces are almost all smiling; Uzbeks are some of the friendliest people in Central Asia.

 - Days 3-5: Samarkand

 - Days 9-11: Khiva

 For most, Tashkent, the capital of Uzbekistan, is a rather underwhelming introduction to the country.